apache/parquet-site/source/documentation/latest.html.md

 ## Modules

-The `parquet-format` project contains format specifications and Thrift definitions of metadata required to properly read Parquet files.
+The [parquet-format](https://github.com/apache/parquet-format) project contains format specifications and Thrift definitions of metadata required to properly read Parquet files.

-The `parquet-mr` project contains multiple sub-modules, which implement the core components of reading and writing a nested, column-oriented data stream, map this core onto the parquet format, and provide Hadoop Input/Output Formats, Pig loaders, and other java-based utilities for interacting with Parquet.
+The [parquet-mr](https://github.com/apache/parquet-mr) project contains multiple sub-modules, which implement the core components of reading and writing a nested, column-oriented data stream, map this core onto the parquet format, and provide Hadoop Input/Output Formats, Pig loaders, and other Java-based utilities for interacting with Parquet.

+The [parquet-cpp](https://github.com/apache/parquet-cpp) project is a C++ library to read-write Parquet files.

+The [parquet-rs](https://github.com/sunchao/parquet-rs) project is a Rust library to read-write Parquet files.

-The `parquet-compatibility` project contains compatibility tests that can be used to verify that implementations in different languages can read and write each other's files.
+The [parquet-compatibility](https://github.com/Parquet/parquet-compatibility) project contains compatibility tests that can be used to verify that implementations in different languages can read and write each other's files.

 ## Building